-Figure 1 shows the experimental set up.
 Subjects sat at a normal PC desktop computer that was running Windows NT.
 On the right of the keyboard was a mouse on a mouse pad.
 On the left was an IBM WorkPad 8602-30X PDA (which is the same as a Palm IIIx).
 In the first study, we put the WorkPad in its cradle.
 Subjects complained that the WorkPad was wobbly it its cradle, so for the second study, the new subjects used a WorkPad resting on a book and connected by a serial cable to the PC.
 There were no further comments about the positioning.

-The WorkPad has a 31⁄4-inch diagonal LCD display screen (about 2 1⁄4 inches on a side) which is touch sensitive.
+The WorkPad has a 3/4-inch diagonal LCD display screen (about 2 /4 inches on a side) which is touch sensitive.
 It is 160x160 pixels.
+Figure 1 shows a picture of the full Work-Pad.